Managing Files and Changelists

 p4 diff2 //depot/rel1/... //depot/rel2/...

-Perforce's internal diff application.
-To use a different diff
+To use a different diff program, set the

 P4DIFF environment variable to

-The preferred method of working offline (without access to the Perforce service) is to use the Perforce Sandbox.
-For details, refer to the Perforce Sandbox User's Guide.
+The preferred method of working offline (without access to the Helix service) is to use DVCS (distributed versioning) features.
+For details, refer to Using Helix for Distributed Versioning.

-If you are not using the Perforce Sandbox, you must manually reconcile your work with the Perforce service when you regain access to it.
-The following method for working detached assumes that you work on files in your workspace or update the workspace with your additions, changes, and deletions before you update the depot.
+If you work offline, you must manually reconcile your work with the Helix service when you regain access to it.
+The following method for working detached assumes that you work on files in your workspace or update the workspace with your additions, changes, and deletions before you update the depot: